 If you run a bank and you want to project a feeling of trust and sincerity, then a bright pink logo isn’t your best choice.
-On the other hand, if you run a tanning salon, then bright pink might be the way to go.
+On the other hand, if you run a tanning salon, then creating a logo that pops with pink might be the way to go.

 Design factors in the colors competitors use, your brand colors and the best way to utilize those colors in drawing the attention of consumers.

 5. Appearing More Professional Increases Trustworthiness

 Beautiful graphics make your brand appear more professional.
 Sure, you can get a website started with some graphics your 13-year-old nephew threw together, but if you want to take your business to the next level, you must invest in better quality graphic design.
 The cost of hiring a designer when you’re just starting may seem overwhelming.

 Fortunately, there are ways to hire a professional designer without breaking the bank.
 For example, you can hire a designer on contract to do only the work needed at that time.

 Another option is hiring a design student who is almost ready to graduate.
 While they won’t be as experienced as a designer with a few years under their belt, they still offer design skills you probably don’t have yourself.

 Beautiful design allows you to stand out from the competition.
 Imagine that Mary is in the market for exactly what you sell.
 She visits several competitor sites and your site for information.
 Competitor A and B have sites that are difficult to navigate and ugly to look at, so she rules them out.